 So, it’s Britt the bassist again.
-It’s been awhile since I’ve posted but as I get more into 10330405_10156683515665007_648364022099977595_nwriting my story out, I figured I’d start from the beginning.
+It’s been awhile since I’ve posted but as I get more into writing my story out, I figured I’d start from the beginning.
 There’s so much that I want to discuss and so much to the story of what happened to me.
 I feel the best way to approach the whole thing is to go by different time periods and thought processes.
 The first topic I’ll discuss are looking for the signs at the very beginning, hence the title of the post.
 I came across an article today, literally minutes before writing this, all about the signs of an abusive relationship.
 There are the obvious signs, such as “they hit you” or “they constantly insult you” and that is usually seen when they happen, even if it’s just a thought deep down inside.
 But, in keeping with idea of the title, there are plenty of red flags that aren’t seen until after it happens, and sometimes it’s years and years after it happens.
 So, I will go into the red flags from the very beginning that took me years to realize.
 I hope that this can serve as an early warning sign to our readers, and not as a hindsight lesson.

 So, how did I meet my ex?
 I was going with friends to a karaoke bar.
 I had just gotten out of a seven year relationship that was rocky at best.
 He was emotionally manipulative but never laid a hand on me.
 Not saying that’s okay, but just to clear the air.
 Anyway, we were heading up to this bar and my friend kept getting phone calls from people they were meeting asking if we were on the way.
 When we arrived, my now ex reached out to shake my hand and introduce himself.
 For my own safety as I do have an injunction against him, I won’t release his name.
 Being young and into the “rocker guys”, I was smitten.
 He kept wanting my attention and wanted to be around me the entire night.
 We talked about our lives and then he asked how old I was.
 I was 21 at the time.
 Then I asked his aged.
 RED FLAG: He told me he was 22 or 23 (can’t remember).
 Thing was, he lied already.
 He was only 20.
 May not seem like a huge deal, I mean maybe he wanted to prove that he was old enough for me.
 Here’s the thing, though.
 If he was confident about himself, there would have been no need to lie, especially over something so little as that.
 So, just as advice, if they are already lying about small things, they’re going to lie about damn near everything.